Skip to main content

 For performance and memory usage reasons, we recommend that you compile TypeScript files to JS and then have Graphile Worker load the JS files.

-To load TypeScript files directly as tasks (without precompilation), one way is to:
+To load TypeScript files directly as task executors (without precompilation), one way is to do the following:

-2. add ".ts" to the worker.fileExtensions list in your graphile.config.ts,
+2. Add ".ts" to the worker.fileExtensions list in your preset.

-3. run Graphile Worker with the environmental variable NODE_OPTIONS="--loader ts-node/esm" set.
+3. Run Graphile Worker with the environment variable NODE_OPTIONS="--loader ts-node/esm" set.

 Example graphile.config.ts